Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 There is a chance that moisture will recover today, and if that happens, the risk area may see a few tornadoes.
 The SPC's graphic above depicts the fact that they don't expect storms to fire in Oklahoma.
 If they do manage to fire, tornadoes would be a good bet.
 If moisture does win the battle, then I'd expect the SPC graphic to be modified to add a Moderate Risk with higher (and hatched) tornado probabilities, with that risk area extended south well into Oklahoma.

 By Friday, the moisture situation is better at the surface - but winds at and near the surface look more 'unidirectional', that is, in the same direction as the upper level winds.
 This lack of 'directional shear' favors a squall line storm event over the Mississippi Valley (Missouri and Illinois in particular).
-By Saturday, the upper trough's energy is over Ohio, Kentucky and West Virginia - still more of a squall line setup, but one that might bring me a close-to-home storm observation day.
+By Saturday, the upper trough's energy is over Ohio, Kentucky and West Virginia - still more of a squall line setup, but one that might bring me a close-to-home storm chase day.